On the Fringes of Reality

 The gap closed.

 Three days later, a new resident moved into 6B.
-Young professional, worked in tech, took the lift every morning at eight-fifteen with her noise-cancelling headphones and reusable coffee cup.
+Young professional, worked in tech, took the lift every morning at eight-fifteen with her earbuds and travel mug.

 On her fourth day, she noticed the warning voice sounded different.
 More human.
 A man’s voice, though she couldn’t place the accent.